-AMS Performance against the vision and parameters/strategic objectives of the AMS

-- Safety: maintained - Simplification: could improve disruption recovery and enables airport capacity, maintain delay absorption, maintain ATCO workload, and maintain network capacity.
-Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could reduce CO2 emissions.
-Could result in network inefficiencies

-A high-level safety appraisal for this proposed option indicates that an Inner Hold to the southeast would at least maintain current safety performance.
-There are multiple holds within current UK airspace which have a proven safety performance.
-An arrival structure in this location would need to deconflict with Gatwick, Heathrow and London City departures.

-Compared to the baseline, this option could improve disruption recovery, fuel burn, CO2 emissions, and enable airport capacity.
+AMS Performance against the vision and parameters/strategic objectives of the AMS • Safety: maintained • Simplification: could improve disruption recovery and enables airport capacity, maintain delay absorption, maintain ATCO workload, and maintain network capacity.
+Will utilise aircraft performance capabilities • Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design • Environmental sustainability: could reduce CO2 emissions.
+Could result in network inefficiencies Qualitat ive Safety Assessment maintair evel safety appraisal for this proposed option indicates that an Inner Hold to the southeast would at least in current safety performance.
+There are multiple holds within current UK airspace which have a proven safety departu ance.
+An arrival structure in this location would need to deconflict with Gatwick, Heathrow and London City res.
+Conclus ion from IOA Compared to the baseline, this option could improve disruption recovery, fuel burn, CO 2 emissions, and enable airport capacity.
 It would maintain safety and any current MoD access; it could maintain delay absorption, and network capacity.
 However, the negative impact on transiting GA traffic may be worse than the baseline.

-Therefore, KB - IH - SE is progressed to Stage 3 for further development.

-Table 16 KB-IH-SE Initial Options Appraisal
+Therefo Therefore, KB - IH - SE is progressed to Stage 3 for further development.
+Table 17 KB-IH-SE Initial Options Appraisal

-KB - IH - SW (Shared) Qualitative Initial Impacts Assessment
+KB - IH - SW (Shared) Qualitative Initial Impacts Assessment Group Impact